cloudfoundry/stratos/deploy/kubernetes/console/README.md

 # Stratos

-Stratos is an Open Source Web-based UI (Console) for managing Cloud Foundry.
+Stratos is an Open Source Web-based Management console for Cloud Foundry.
 It allows users and administrators to both manage applications running in the Cloud Foundry cluster and perform cluster management tasks.

 ## Installation